DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/understanding_declarations.md

 Declarations:

-- inform DfE training has taken place over a specific period of time
+- inform DfE that training has taken place over a specific period of time
 - trigger payments from DfE to lead providers

 The possible declaration types over the API are: